 The principal and other staff trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment, and not in respect of their services as trustees.
-Other trustees did not receive any payments, other than expenses, from the academy trust in respect of their role as trustees.
+There were no staff trustees in the academy during the year and therefore no payments were made for their roles under employment.